Colorado Elk Hunting 2026: CPW Draw, OTC, Tag Cost & Hunt-Code Guide

 Muzzleloader (September): Overlaps with archery and the rut.
 Challenging with primitive weapons but rewarding.
 Draw-only.

-2nd Rifle (Late October): The most popular season.
+2nd Rifle (Late October): A popular season.
 Elk are beginning post-rut migration to lower elevations.
-Snow can push elk into the open.
-Best overall success rates.
+Snow, access, pressure, and unit rules can change the practical plan.

 3rd Rifle (November): Elk are actively migrating.
 Heavy snowfall years produce excellent hunting as elk move through traditional corridors.
 Temperatures can drop below 0°F.